 - Try to know the central issue of the “issue” or “argument” given.

-- Look for assumptions taken by the writer and analyse it.
+- Look for assumptions taken by the writer and analyse them.

 - Avoid unnecessary calculations.